eisenlohr/gri-plotting/README.md

-Scripts tp plot general and cumulative distribution plots using the gri engine (see gri.sourceforge.net for details).
+Scripts to generate publication-quality plots using the "gri" engine (see gri.sourceforge.net for details).